Subscription Cancel Flow Best Practices: How to Save 30% of Churning Customers

 Step 4: Plan Downgrade

 For customers citing cost or product volume, offer a downgrade to a smaller or less expensive plan.
 Many subscription brands only offer one plan tier, which forces customers into an all-or-nothing decision.
-Adding a smaller tier — even if it has lower margins — retains customers who would otherwise cancel entirely.
+Adding a smaller tier, even at lower margins, retains customers who would otherwise cancel entirely.

 Downgrades preserve 20-30% of cost-motivated cancellations and keep customers in the ecosystem where they can be upsold back to a full plan later.